LassiF/LassiF/README.md

 - 👋 Hi, I’m @LassiF
+- I'm new to coding
+- I'm interested in all fields of coding
-- I like coding and learning to code
+- I look forward to contributing to open source
 - See ya